HL7/US-Core/input/pagecontent/index.md

   - [Medication List]\: This page gives guidance on how a patient or provider can access a patient's medications.
   - [Basic Provenance]\: This page provides implementers with important definitions to create and share the Provenance Resource.
   - [SDOH]\: This page gives background on the exchange of Social Determinants of Health (SDOH) data elements.
-  - <span class="bg-success" markdown="1">[Changes Between US Core Versions]\: This page considers the user and developer experience when transitioning between versions of US Core</span><!-- new-content -->.
+  - <span class="bg-success" markdown="1">[Changes Between Versions]\: This page considers the user and developer experience when transitioning between versions of US Core</span><!-- new-content -->.
   - [Future of US Core]\: This page outlines the approach to adding new content to US Core.
 - [FHIR Artifacts]\: Thes pages provides detailed descriptions and formal definitions for all the FHIR objects defined in this guide.
   - [Profiles and Extensions]\: This page page lists the set of Profile and Extension that are defined in this guide to exchange quality data.
 Each Profile page includes a narrative description and guidance, formal definition and a "Quick Start" guide which summarizes the supported search transactions for each Profile. <span class="bg-success" markdown="1">Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation and certification.</span><!-- new-content -->